 You can also increase your visibility by taking part in or launching your own Instagram campaigns.
 These campaigns encourage users to share specific types of photos with the campaign hashtag, and most brands offer a prize of some sort as part of the campaign.

 Set Measurable Goals And Evaluate Performance

 All of these efforts on Instagram are just time spent when you don’t take the time to set goals and evaluate your profile’s performance.
 Every quarter, set goals for your engagement, including likes, comments, shares, and follower growth.
 You’ll also want to set some goals for conversions, including click-through activity, overall market reach, and sales data.

 Monitor your profile’s activity as it relates to these goals, and work to refine your profile activity so that it helps you to meet those goals.
-For example, look at your engagement based on when you post and how often you post.
+Look at your engagement based on when you post and how often you post.
 Start by posting once each day, and then gradually post more often.
-Then, watch your engagement numbers, and stop increasing your post frequency when you notice engagement starts to slow.
+Watch your engagement numbers, and stop increasing your post frequency when you notice engagement start to slow.
 That way, you post often enough to maximize engagement without posting so often that you end up with follower fatigue.